 The elegance and protocol of dining with the Captain is like no other experience on the ship!
 It will usually start with either a small cocktail party with only the guests attending so they may meet each other before being seated, or they will gather you all together outside the dining room a few minutes before dinner.
 The reason being is that you will be led into the dining room and to the Captain’s Table in style.

 All the other guests seated nearby will be watching to see who is seated with the Captain.
 On one sailing we were all led by the Captain down a huge winding staircase in the center of the room as the piano played.
 Talk about an entrance!
-Next the Hostess will seat you in the exact seating arrangement they have chosen.
+Next, the Hostess will seat you in the exact seating arrangement they have chosen.
 If you are dining with the Captain and you are a couple, do not expect to be seated next to your mate.
 It is customary to split up couples around the table to ensure a more inclusive conversation.
 Then the Captain will arrive if he was not at the cocktail party before.
 They will have everyone rise until he is seated.
-Of course once you are seated, they may get you right back up to take a group photo!
+Of course, once you are seated, they may get you right back up to take a group photo!
 A ship’s photographer will place everyone where they want you to get a memento photo.
 It is usually done at the very beginning of the meal while all of the napkins and the table still look untouched.
-Then comes the wine and ordering.
+Next, the wine is poured and the orders placed.

 Expect a lovely menu with all the Captain’s favorites.
 Do not take a sip of the wine until he has made his welcome toast.
 This holds true for starting to eat your bread or the courses yet to come.
 Remember to not start eating any course until everyone has been served their plate.
 When in doubt of any proper protocol watch the staff member dining with you and you will not make a fool of yourself!
 You will know what to eat, drink and when.
-Sometimes even the Captain will watch the Hostess to be signaled what to do next.
 If you are given this amazing honor, remember to send a thank you note to the Captain the next day.
 Etiquette!

 Dining with other staff members